-The American Association of Diabetes Educators 2018 Annual Meeting program will be submitted for continuing education credit to the American Academy of Nurse Practitioners for approval of up to 31 contact hours of accredited education
+The American Association of Diabetes Educators 2018 Annual Conference program will be submitted for continuing education credit to the American Academy of Nurse Practitioners for approval of 29.5 contact hours of accredited education

 Nurse Practitioners are eligible to receive credit for poster sessions.

 Board Certified Advanced Diabetes Management (BC-ADM)

 AADE is the administering body for the Advanced Diabetes Management credentials.
 Continuing education programs offered by AADE can be used toward fulfilling BC-ADM Certification and recertification requirements.

 To satisfy the requirements for renewal of certification for the National Certification Board of Diabetes Educators (NCBDE), continuing education activities must be diabetes related and approved by a provider on the NCBDE list of Approved Providers (www.ncbde.org).
 NCBDE does not approve continuing education.
 The American Association of Diabetes Educators (AADE) is on the NCBDE list of Approved Providers.